saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 Welcome to this week on "Distributed Software Development".

-Distributed Software Development means the process of software development, which we all know and love; but involving individuals who are distributed in diffirent physical locations, potentially all around the world.
+Distributed Software Development means the process of software development, which we all know and love; but involving individuals who are distributed in different physical locations, potentially all around the world.

 This week we're going to review several software tools that I think many of you will already  be familiar with from the 169 course.